-While winning prize money might feel just as good as discovering your own money, the two are very different for tax purposes.
-So before going out and picking up that hoverboard (they’re not real hoverboards, btw), there is one caveat you should know.
-Unlike money found between your couch cushions, prizes are taxable.
+While winning money might feel just as good as discovering money in your pocket, the two are very different for tax purposes.
+So before going on a shopping spree, there is one caveat you should know.
+Unlike money found, winnings are taxable.

 Did you know taxes on winnings should be reported as ordinary income?
 Yes, it’s true.
-Generally, the U.S. federal government taxes prizes, awards, raffle and lottery winnings, and other similar types of income as ordinary income, no matter the amount.
+Generally, the U.S. federal government taxes prizes, awards, sweepstakes, raffle and lottery winnings, and other similar types of income as ordinary income, no matter the amount.
 This is true even if you did not make any effort to enter in to the running for the prize.
 Your state will tax the winnings too, unless you live in a state that does not impose a state-level income tax.

 The tax rate will be determined by your income.
-So, for instance, if you make $42,000 annually and file as single, your federal tax rate is 25%.
-If you win $1,000, your total income is $43,000, and your tax rate is still 25%.
-It’s conceivable that a large prize could bump your income into a higher tax bracket.
-See all tax brackets for 2015 explained here.
+So, for instance, if you make $42,000 annually and file as single, your federal tax rate is 22%.
+If you win $1,000, your total income is $43,000, and your tax rate is still 22%.
+It’s conceivable that winning a large amount could bump your income into a higher tax bracket.
+(See tax bracket and rate information explained here.)

-Because they payor may not be required to withhold income taxes it is advisable that you consult with a tax professional to determine if you should make estimated payments to cover the taxes resulting from the prize.
-That being said, once the tax implications are addressed you should still have plenty of prize money left over to cover the cost of that coveted item you want to buy.
+Because the payor may not be required to withhold income taxes, it’s advisable to consult a tax pro to determine if you should make estimated tax payments to cover the taxes resulting from the winnings.
+That being said, once the tax implications are addressed you may still have plenty of winnings remaining to cover the cost of that coveted item you want to buy.